Terrafame’s Corporate Governance principles

 - The tasks of the Finance Committee include the evaluation and monitoring of the company’s finance position and the planning and preparation of initiatives to improve the position, as well as the acquisition of information related to them.

-- The members of the Committees are appointed in accordance with the shareholder agreement.
+The members of the Committees are appointed in accordance with the shareholder agreement.
 The Committees operate in accordance with separate Rules of Procedure confirmed by the Board.
 No independent decision-making or representation powers have been assigned to the Committees.
-They report to the Board.

 The Board of Directors is responsible for the arrangement of internal control, risk management and internal auditing.
 Terrafame’s Board has confirmed the company’s principles concerning internal control and risk management.

 The aim of Terrafame’s internal control is to ensure that the company’s operations are efficient and results will be achieved, business risks are adequately and appropriately managed and the information produced is reliable.
 The internal control system is also used to monitor compliance with the company’s policies and guidelines.